hule123/https-github.com-bczhangbczhang/README.md

-# TIP: Gabor Convolutional Networks
+# Gabor CNNs, Gabor Convolutional Networks

 We provide a demo for GCN on MNIST dataset based on **torch7** and also **PyTorch**.